 Alaska Air has one nonstop from SFO.
 All other SFO and SJC flights change planes at least once, usually in LAX.

 A Saturday run to Fresno the weekend after Christmas.
-Will there be a booster bus?
-Time will tell.
+There will not be a booster bus, there was not enough demand.

 Tickets should be available at the door.
 However, you can order through Ticketmaster at (800) 745-3000.
 Sections 121 & 122 are behind the visitor bench.
 No seats are being sold in Section 121, possibly because they are general admission (section 122 is closer to the center).
 Cost for a reserved seat, including Ticketmaster fees: $19.90.